c0710204/Metro-UI-CSS/README.md

 # Welcome

 Metro UI CSS a set of styles to create a site with an interface similar to Windows 8 Metro UI.
 This set of styles was developed as a self-contained solution.
+This repo is modified by c0710204 to work as CMD module

 ## Current Version